i24k3/auto-boiler/README.md

 ```

 ## Config
-By default the auto-function watches over the `./src/` dir as root.
+By default the auto-boiler watches over the `./src/` dir as root.
 But multiple
 root folders/dirs can be included.
 Say we want to also set the `./test/` as sibling root folder/dir.
-In the auto-functions folder (inside `./node_modules/`) look for `conf.json`.
+In the auto-boiler folder (inside `./node_modules/`) look for `conf.json`.
 > There include the folder path, which is in our case the `./test/`.

 ```json